sinhp/carlvlewis.github.io/_pages/resources.md

 [Using d3.js to build an interactive treemap of hierarchical spending data](https://vimeo.com/191347190)

 ## Open-Source Software Projects

+[dataviz.tools](http://dataviz.tools) - Founded, curate and maintain dataviz.tools, a site indexing the most popular tools and technologies for data visualization.

 [cvStrap](http://carlvlewis.github.io/cvStrap) -A custom theme available as a NPM for the JSONResume scheme, creating a classic Bootstrap 2.0 components with print and screen stylesheets.